 Examples of lurking

 To be clear, there are numerous levels of lurking one can partake in.
 You can be a full-time lurker, meaning no matter what stream you go to, you don’t interact whatsoever.
 You can be a lurker in certain streams but be an active chatter in other streamers’ streams.
 And, you can be an on/off lurker.
-You could be super chatty at the beginning of a stream, but later in the stream, you may start lurking when you have a bit to eat and just watch the stream.
+You could be super chatty at the beginning of a stream, but later in the stream, you may start lurking when you want to have a bit to eat and just watch the stream.

 Is lurking bad?

 Despite the words “lurking” and “lurker” carrying negative connotations, there’s nothing wrong with lurking on Twitch.
-Actually, they can be quite helpful to streamers and their success.
+Actually, lurkers can be quite helpful to streamers and their success.
 Sure, streamers want to have active chat, but it’s unrealistic to expect everyone who watches you to interact.
 Everyone is different, and it’s important to be inclusive to all your viewers.
 This will help build your viewership.
 Creating a place where people feel comfortable and don’t feel forced to interact is a must.

 No matter if a viewer is chatting or lurking, they all contribute to your stream’s view count (the number of viewers watching your livestream).
 To become a Twitch Affiliate and Partner, you need to hit specific viewership milestones.
-The only way you’re going to hit those is to make everyone have a good time, including lurkers.
+The only way you’re going to hit those is to make sure everyone has a good time, including lurkers.

 How to make your stream inclusive to lurkers